Comparison

 How long does a career path take?

-Each path has 25 missions.
+Each path has 30 missions (BI has 31).
 A motivated learner can finish one in 2–4 weeks at a few missions per evening.
 There’s no timer — the app tracks XP and streaks to keep you on pace, not to rush you.

 Spend your next session solving a real analyst brief